The Complete Guide to Claude Code

 Today Donna gets her badge.
 Real emails, real calendar, real documents.

-🎬 Lesson 2: Connect Google
+🎬 Lesson 1: Trust & Connect

 Until today, Donna only knew what you told her on Day 2.
-She had your business profile, your voice, your people. but she couldn't actually SEE anything.
+She had your business profile, your voice, your people.
+But she couldn't actually SEE anything.
 Today she gets a badge.

 This is component #4 of Jay's AI Hire Method.
 Once you connect Gmail, Calendar, and Drive, Donna can read your real inbox, see your real meetings, search your real Drive.
 Every skill from now on runs on YOUR data, not hypotheticals.

-The connection is between Claude Desktop and your Google account directly. nothing routes through third-party servers we don't control.
+The connection is between Claude Desktop and your Google account directly.
+Nothing routes through third-party servers we don't control.

-Part 1C.
 What gets connected today

-Donna reads inbox, categorizes, drafts replies
+Reads inbox, categorizes, drafts or sends replies (you decide)

-Donna sees meetings, preps you, flags conflicts
+Sees meetings, preps you, flags conflicts

-Donna searches docs, surfaces relevant info
+Searches docs, surfaces relevant info

 In Claude Desktop (the app, not the browser):